vuetifyjs/nuxt-module/docs/guide/styling/sass.md

 :::

-3)  In the `components.scss` file, we'll want to add
+3)  In the `components.scss` file, add the following content:
 ::: code-group

 ```scss [components.scss]